aws/aws-sdk-net/SDK.CHANGELOG.md

+### 3.3.409.0 (2018-11-16 00:41 UTC)
+* CodeBuild (3.3.18.0)
+	* Adding queue phase and configurable queue timeout to CodeBuild.
+* Comprehend (3.3.4.0)
+	* Amazon Comprehend Custom Classification automatically trains classification models using your text and custom labels.
+* DatabaseMigrationService (3.3.12.0)
+	* Settings structures have been added to our DMS endpoint APIs to support Kinesis and Elasticsearch as targets.
+We are introducing the ability to configure custom DNS name servers on a replication instance as a beta feature.
+* DirectConnect (3.3.9.0)
+	* This release enables DirectConnect customers to have logical redundancy on virtual interfaces within supported DirectConnect locations.
+* ECS (3.3.19.0)
+	* In this release, Amazon ECS introduces multiple features.
+First, ECS now supports integration with Systems Manager Parameter Store for injecting runtime secrets.
+Second, ECS introduces support for resources tagging.
+Finally, ECS introduces a new ARN and ID Format for its resources, and provides new APIs for opt-in to the new formats.
+* IdentityManagement (3.3.8.0)
+	* We are making it easier for you to manage your AWS Identity and Access Management (IAM) resources by enabling you to add tags to your IAM principals (users and roles).
+Adding tags on IAM principals will enable you to write fewer policies for permissions management and make policies easier to comprehend.
+Additionally, tags will also make it easier for you to grant access to AWS resources.
+* Pinpoint (3.3.11.0)
+	* 1. With Amazon Pinpoint Voice, you can use text-to-speech technology to deliver personalized voice messages to your customers.
+Amazon Pinpoint Voice is a great way to deliver transactional messages -- such as one-time passwords and identity confirmations -- to customers.
+2. Adding support for Campaign Event Triggers.
+With Campaign Event Triggers you can now schedule campaigns to execute based on incoming event data and target just the source of the event.
+* PinpointSMSVoice (3.3.0.0)
+	* With Amazon Pinpoint Voice, you can use text-to-speech technology to deliver personalized voice messages to your customers.
+Amazon Pinpoint Voice is a way to deliver transactional messages -- such as one-time passwords and appointment confirmations to customers.
+* RAM (3.3.0.0)
+	* This is the initial release of AWS Resource Access Manager (RAM) which provides you the ability to share your resources across AWS accounts or within your AWS Organization.
+You can now create resources centrally and use AWS RAM to share those resources with other accounts, eliminating the need to provision and manage resources in every account.
+When you share a resource with another account, that account is granted access.
+Any policies and permissions in that account apply to the shared resource.
+* RDS (3.3.35.0)
+	* Introduces DB Instance Automated Backups for the MySQL, MariaDB, PostgreSQL, Oracle and Microsoft SQL Server database engines.
+You can now retain Amazon RDS automated backups (system snapshots and transaction logs) when you delete a database instance.
+This allows you to restore a deleted database instance to a specified point in time within the backup retention period even after it has been deleted, protecting you against accidental deletion of data.
+For more information, see Amazon RDS Documentation.
+* Redshift (3.3.11.0)
+	* With this release, Redshift is providing API's for better snapshot management by supporting user defined automated snapshot schedules, retention periods for manual snapshots, and aggregate snapshot actions including batch deleting user snapshots, viewing account level snapshot storage metrics, and better filtering and sorting on the describe-cluster-snapshots API.
+Automated snapshots can be scheduled to be taken at a custom interval and the schedule created can be reused across clusters.
+Manual snapshot retention periods can be set at the cluster, snapshot, and cross-region-copy level.
+The retention period set on a manual snapshot indicates how many days the snapshot will be retained before being automatically deleted.
+* Route53Resolver (3.3.0.0)
+	* This is the first release of the Amazon Route 53 Resolver API.
+Customers now have the ability to create and manage Amazon Route 53 Resolver endpoints and Amazon Route 53 Resolver rules.
+* S3 (3.3.27.0)
+	* Add support for new S3 Block Public Access bucket-level APIs.
+The new Block Public Access settings allow bucket owners to prevent public access to S3 data via bucket/object ACLs or bucket policies.
+* S3Control (3.3.0.0)
+	* Add support for new S3 Block Public Access account-level APIs.
+The Block Public Access settings allow account owners to prevent public access to S3 data via bucket/object ACLs or bucket policies.
+* TranscribeService (3.3.6.0)
+	* With this release, Amazon Transcribe now publicly supports transcriptions from audio sources in British English (en-GB), Australian English (en-AU), and Canadian French (fr-CA).
+Amazon Transcribe now also supports the following languages in Private beta: Germany German (de-DE), Brazil Portuguese (pt-BR), France French (fr-FR).
+* Core 3.3.29.11
+	* Updating endpoints.json file
+Add support for S3Control

+	* All services packages updated to require new Core

 ### 3.3.408.0 (2018-11-14 22:39 UTC)
 * AutoScaling (3.3.8.0)
 	* EC2 Auto Scaling now allows users to provision and automatically scale instances across purchase options (Spot, On-Demand, and RIs) and instance types in a single Auto Scaling group (ASG).